TechMan21/DataStructureTutorial/2-linkedList.md

 **Traversal Techniques:**
 - Traversal can be implemented using iterative or recursive techniques, depending on the preferences and requirements of the implementation.
 Iterative traversal involves using a loop to move through the list, while recursive traversal involves calling a function recursively to traverse the list.

+## Big O Notation
+- Insertion and Deletion: Inserting or deleting an element at the beginning or end of a linked list typically has a constant time complexity of O(1) if the operation involves only updating pointers.
+However, if the operation requires traversing the list to find the insertion or deletion point, it may have a linear time complexity of O(n), where n is the number of elements in the list.

+- Access (or Search): Searching for a specific element within a linked list typically has a linear time complexity of O(n), as it may require traversing the list from the beginning to find the desired element.
+This is because linked lists do not support direct random access to elements.

+- Traversal: Iterating over all elements in a linked list (traversal) has a linear time complexity of O(n), as it requires visiting each element in the list exactly once.

 ## **Example Code**
 Here's an example code of a singly linked list in Python: